 Test the data push task.

-Practice 7: Query the first failed queries
+Practice 7: Query the first failed query

-Configure the parameters in the Select Table section.
+Configure the Select Table section.

-Datasource Type: Select Hologres.
+Data Source Type: Select Hologres.

 SELECT